The Language

 The dragon is Mica’s mascot.
 He holds the sign activation function — sign y=(wx+b) — flanked by π and the atom.
 Mathematics and physics as native territory.
 He is not here to be intimidating.
 He is here to show that systems programming can have a personality.

 For the full story of how it got here: The Mica Story.
 For hands-on language material, start with Learning.
-For compiler internals, roadmap material, and technical references, use Documentation.
+For compiler internals and technical references, use Documentation — or jump to the Technical Portrait.

 At a Glance